Installomator/Installomator/README.md

 ## Goals

-My goals for Installomator are:
+The goals for Installomator are:

 - work with various common archive types
 - verify the downloaded archive or application
-- have a simple 'interface' to the admin
+- have a simple ‘interface’ to the admin
-- single script file so it can 'easily' be copied into a management system
+- single script file so it can ‘easily’ be copied into a management system
 - extensible without deep scripting knowledge
 - work independently of a specific management system
 - no dependencies that may be removed from macOS in the future or are not pre-installed